 As Robin E says, it is for "hefty fish in overgrown streams where you want to keep them away from the snags and roots."
 And don't think just trout.
 The Texas Cichlid shown above fights well above its weight and some live in streams where you just can't use a longer rod.
 Short rods are NOT just for micros!

 I've also had people who wanted a rod that was capable of throwing big ugly streamers to big ugly browns (and when the browns get that big, they do indeed get ugly) or pike (which are ugly to begin with).
-The Keiryu-X 45 is for them.
+The Keiryu-X 42 and 45 are for them.